noklesta/SublimeRailsNav/README.md

 ## Settings

-The settings in ANRailsNav.sublime-settings may be overridden either in Packages/User/ANRailsNav.sublime-settings or, for a particular project, in the project file under a top-level "settings" key.
+The settings in SublimeRailsNav.sublime-settings may be overridden either in Packages/User/SublimeRailsNav.sublime-settings or, for a particular project, in the project file under a top-level "settings" key.
 An example of the latter:

     "settings":
     {
-      "ANRailsNav":
+      "SublimeRailsNav":
       {
         "javascript_locations": [
           ["app", "assets", "javascripts"]